1987 Toyota 4Runner SR5 22RE 4x4 5 Speed - For Sale - Santa Cruz, CA

 10. Rear window defroster is jerry-rigged and not particularly effective.
 The original defroster never worked for me and I only half-heartedly tried to fix it.

-11. There is some kind of minor oil leak showing itself under the power steering pump.
+11. There was some kind of minor oil leak showing itself under the power steering pump.
 I haven't had to put power steering fluid in it for years.
 It might be engine oil from the chronic bad valve cover gasket leak.
 It isn't enough to leave drops or a puddle on the pavement under it.

 12. I see at least one bushing on the steering linkage that I think could use replacing at some point.
 The power steering works well and frankly I think the steering feels normal for an older car.